cachengo/FaceRecCaffe/README.md

 16 Enter the incrontab editor (incrontab -e) and add "/db/facerec.db IN_MODIFY /usr/bin/startservices.sh restart"

 To manually start/stop/restart the services, simply type "startservices.sh start"

+That should get the services running, but to actually demonstrate the application, you will need to use another client to access the web app.
+Currently, this has been tested with Chrome browsers on Mac OS and Linux.
+For phones, we have had mixed success with Chrome on Android, and Firefox on Android seems to work well too.
+Opera on Android should also work.
+Unfortunately, anything with iOS does not work with the camera, which is a real bummer.

+From the list above, point your browser to https:[url to your device]:8080/app.
+Then smile and snap a pic.
+If you get matched to me, I apologize.